Confidence Intervals for Descriptive Statistics

 2. The standard deviation for this expected mean (i.e., how uncertain are we about where the mean might be).

-3. The expected distribution of the mean.
+3. The expected distribution of the estimated parameter.

 For the first parameter, we will specify that the average (or mean) depression severity score should be around 6.1, a value derived from our analysis of the 2019 NSDUH data.
 For the third parameter, we specify a normal distribution for these scores, reflecting our expectation that, while a 2021 mean that is close to the 2019 mean is most probable, there’s surely variability in either direction.